Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_4_smarter.md

 You're telling BWA to use 4 worker threads for parts of the alignment process that can be parallelised.
 Not all parts of the process can be parallelised.

 !!! example "Does more threads always speed up a job?"

+    We've provided a script for you to examine the effects of multi-threading when running `bwa mem`.
+The script is located at `scripts/bwa-multithreaded.sh`:

+    ```bash title="scripts/bwa-multithreaded.sh"

+    ```

     ```
     TODO time bwa mem